exxonvaldez/sfds-demo/README.md

 ## Code Structure

+This is a standard Create React App.
+Code specific to this project is under `src` as follows:

 Under `components`:

 - `ProjectScreen` Main page with html
 - `ProjectMap` react-leaflet map
 - `ProjectTable` Material UI table
 - `ProjectTimelineChart` react-vis chart
+- basic test files are alongside each component

 Under `reducers`: